 Echinacea and Prevention

-A recent meta-analysis showed that consuming echinacea can help to reduce the risk of recurrent respiratory tract infections by up to 35%.
+A recent meta-analysis showed that consuming echinacea can help to significantly reduce the risk of recurrent respiratory tract infections (Source).
 How might echinacea accomplish that?

 This could be great news for those of us who are constantly getting the flu, RSV, or the common cold.
 But let’s dig a little deeper and ask: why are you constantly getting sick?

+Part of making sure we stay healthy is preventing invaders from getting into our bodies in the first place.
 The gut is one of the most accessible entrances to the body for invaders.
-Think about it – we’re putting germ-covered foods and items in our mouths all of the time.
-When was the last time you replaced your toothbrush?
-What about thoroughly washing your fruit?
-Yeah… us too.
+Think about it – we’re always putting germ-covered foods and items in our mouths.

-That’s why immune cells are concentrated in the gut – germs enter the digestive system 24/7.
+That’s why we have so many immune cells concentrated in our guts.
+Germs enter the digestive system 24/7.

-B cells’ antibodies also act as signals to other immune cells; other immune cells migrate to the site to help.
+B cells’ antibodies also act as signals to other immune cells; other immune cells notice that bullets have been fired and migrate to the site to help out.
+This process allows other immune cells to “learn” which pathogens are harmful.

 This is where echinacea might come into play.
 If the current theory is correct – that echinacea can help increase levels of specific immune cells, mainly white blood cells – echinacea may increase levels of B cells or the other cells they call on.